Plane carrying 132 crashes in China | DW | 21.03.2022

 Flight tracking site FlightRadar24 said the Boeing 737-89P rapidly lost speed before entering a sharp descent.

-State media was reporting that it crashed in a mountainous region led to a fire in the woods.
+State media reported that the aircraft crashed in a mountainous region and sparked a fire in the forest.

 China Eastern is one of China's three major air carriers.